 Grade Level - Grade level is a component of the FAFSA and is directly related to the amount of Federal Direct Subsidized and Unsubsidized Loans that a student can borrow.
 It is critical that the student submit the correct Grade Level on the FAFSA.
 Grade levels are based on Academic Classification that includes the number of credit hours completed, including transferred credits.
-The Academic Classification table is located on prior page of the College Catalog.
+The Academic Classification table is located on pg.
+14 of the College Catalog.
+For Financial Aid purposes a student cannot receive loan awards higher than sophomore grade level.